THIS DATE IN HISTORY: Sept. 21

 Morenz lays in state at the Forum, with thousands of his fans filing past him to pay their respects.
 He is among the initial group of 12 honorees when the Hockey Hall of Fame is founded, and a national press poll votes him as the outstanding hockey player for the first half of the 20th century.

-1967: Goaltender Jacques Plante, who's been retired since the end of the 1964-65 season, plays for the California Seals in a preseason exhibition game at Port Huron, Mich.
+1967: Goaltender Jacques Plante, who's been retired since the end of the 1964-65 season, plays for the California Seals in a preseason exhibition game against the Los Angeles Kings at Port Huron, Michigan.
 The game ends in a 3-3 tie.
-Plante never plays a regular-season game for the Seals, but he returns to the NHL with the St. Louis Blues for the 1968-69 season.
+Plante never plays a regular-season game for the Seals, but he returns to the League with the St. Louis Blues for the 1968-69 season.
 Plante and Glenn Hall combine to win the Vezina Trophy, then given to the goaltenders on the team that allows the fewest goals, and get the Blues to the Stanley Cup Final for the second straight season.
 Plante plays one more season with St. Louis and three with the Toronto Maple Leafs before finishing his NHL career with the Boston Bruins in 1972-73.

-1992: Marcel Dionne, Lanny McDonald, Bob Gainey, Woody Dumart and Keith Allen are inducted into the Hockey Hall of Fame.
+1992: Four players -- Marcel Dionne, Lanny McDonald, Bob Gainey and Woody Dumart -- are inducted into the Hockey Hall of Fame.
+Longtime Philadelphia Flyers executive Keith Allen is inducted as a builder.